-Let’s say you offer an app for smart multicooker.
-One of your clients decided to cook something, turned the device on, and left the house.
-Normally, people set timers, yet, it still can happen that one prefers turning it off manually through an app.
-If you release an update, that person won’t be able to use the app and is likely to at least overcook the dish.
+Let’s say you offer an app for smart pressure cookers.
+One of your clients decides to cook something, turns the device on, and leaves the house.
+Normally, people set timers, however, sometimes, one prefers turning it off manually through an app.
+If you release an update, that person won’t be able to use the app and is likely to at least overcook the dish if not burn it.

 Such situations can significantly discredit you as a reliable provider.
-There are several ways how you can prevent it:
+There are several ways how you can prevent them:

 The communication between all parts of a smart home device’s ecosystem is enabled with the help of protocols — a language that machines speak.